-Plugging some of your devices into an outdoor smart outlet (which, contrary to indoor outlets, are weatherproof) lets you turn them on and off with the tap of a finger with the Hilo app.
+Plugging some of your devices into an outdoor smart outlet (which, contrary to indoor outlets, are weatherproof) lets you turn them on and off with the tap of a finger.
 For example, turn off decorative lighting, pathway lights or a water fountain, then simply turn them back on when the need arises.

 Turn off your exterior lighting

 That little outdoor light that you leave on every night without even thinking about it adds more to your electrical bill.
 Consider turning it off before you go to bed.
 Even better: With the Hilo smart home service, you can control your smart in-wall switch remotely from the application, or even program it so the light turns on and off automatically!

 Cooling to less than 24ºC will cost from 3% to 5% more in air conditioning.
 That’s something worth rethinking and adjusting to.
 And to optimize the functioning of your AC unit, consider cleaning it or replacing the filters once a year.
 Leaving the house?
 Turn off the AC.
 By plugging the unit into a plug-in smart switch, you can turn it back on a few minutes before you return home.

 What’s more enjoyable than drying your laundry outside in the summer?
 Not only will it smell fresh and clean, it will consume 100% less electricity than by using the dryer.

 Take it easy with the fan

 Don’t leave the fan on when you’re not at home—although it makes you feel cooler by stirring up the air, it doesn’t really cool down your home, strictly speaking.
 A better idea is combining the use of a fan with air conditioning when you’re in a particular room, thereby allowing you to turn down the air conditioning a bit.